Discover the 10 oldest cities in the world.

 3. Aleppo, Syria

-While much of Syria is in political turmoil, the city of Aleppo can be considered the most “peaceful”, as evidenced by the fact that it has remained standing since 5000 BC.
-It is the second largest city in Syria with a population of over 1.7 million people.
-Unfortunately, many of the architectural areas have been affected by the effects of modern conflicts.
+Although much of Syria is in political turmoil, the city of Aleppo can be considered the most "stable," evidenced by its survival from 5000 BC to the present day.
+It is the second largest city in Syria with a population of over 1.7 million.
+Unfortunately, many architectural areas have been affected by the effects of modern conflicts.

 1054944650